AnthonyThomas20/MongoDB/MongoDB installation on Windows/README.md

 Also add the mongoDB path in the system environment variables which may look like:- C:\Program Files\MongoDB\Server\3.4\bin and move this path to the top.
 Type mongodb --version in the command line to verify the installation.

+*Next go to Importing data into MongoDB in this repo.*